noleston/redactify/README.md

 ## Why Redactify?

-Redactify is a utility designed for fast and secure removal of sensitive information from logs, code, or documents.
+**[Redactify](https://github.com/noleston/redactify)** is a utility designed for fast and secure removal of sensitive information from logs, code, or documents.

-I built this to solve a specific problem: masking API keys and PII without ever sending data to a third-party server.
-Everything runs locally in your browser memory — no data leaves your device.
+I built it to solve a specific problem: masking API keys and PII without ever sending data to a third-party server.
+Everything runs locally in your browser memory, no data leaves your device.

 ### Features